 Causes of Sanfilippo Syndrome

-Sanfilippo syndrome occurs when the enzymes that are needed to break down the heparan sulfate sugar chain are either defective, or missing entirely.
+Sanfilippo syndrome occurs when the enzymes needed to break down the heparan sulfate sugar chain are either defective or missing entirely.
 There are four main types of Sanfilippo syndrome, also referred to as MPS III.
 The type of the syndrome a person has is dependent upon which enzyme is affected.

-Sanfilippo type A is the most severe form of the syndrome.
-Persons with this type are either missing, or have an altered form of, an enzyme called, 'heparan N-sulfatase.'
+- Sanfilippo type A is the most severe syndrome.
+Persons with this type are either missing or have an altered form of an enzyme called 'heparan N-sulfatase.'

-Sanfilippo type B occurs when a person is either missing, or doesn't not produce enough, alpha-N-acetylglucosaminidase.
+- Sanfilippo type B occurs when a person is either missing or doesn't produce enough alpha-N-acetylglucosaminidase.

-Sanfilippo C occurs when a person is either missing, or doesn't not produce enough, acetyl-CoAlpha-glucosaminide acetyltransferase.
+- Sanfilippo C occurs when a person is either missing or doesn't produce enough acetyl-CoAlpha-glucosaminide acetyltransferase.

-Sanfilippo D occurs when a person is either missing, or doesn't not produce enough, N-acetylglucosamine 6-sulfatase.
+- Sanfilippo D occurs when a person is either missing or doesn't produce enough N-acetylglucosamine 6-sulfatase.

 Sanfilippo syndrome is inherited as an autosomal recessive trait.
-What this means is that both of the parents of the person who has been affected by the disease have passed them the defective gene.
+This means that both parents of the person affected by the disease have passed them the defective gene.

 Symptoms of Sanfilippo Syndrome

-There is usually no way for parents to determine that their child has been born with Sanfilippo syndrome that are present - unless the disease has been suspected and the parents have pursued genetic testing.
+There is usually no way for parents to determine that their child has been born with Sanfilippo syndrome that is present - unless the disease has been suspected and the parents have pursued genetic testing.
 Some children with the syndrome present with a larger head than average, although many children seem to be just fine.
 After their first year of life, children with Sanfilippo syndrome can experience symptoms that may become more evident.
-These symptoms may include chronic diarrhea, agitation, poor behavior, as well as a failure to make developmental gains.
+These symptoms may include chronic diarrhea, agitation, poor behavior, and failure to make developmental gains.
 Some children with the syndrome can also experience seizures, stiffness in their legs, and joint problems.
-They may develop confusion or dementia, and could be prone to respiratory infections.
+They may develop confusion or dementia and be prone to respiratory infections.

-There are some children with Sanfilippo syndrome who have characteristic appearance markers which may suggest the disease, such as a larger head.
-Others might have more adult looking facial features, fuller lips, or a heavy eyebrow that could be thick and meet in the middle.
-Their hair might also be courser, or more profuse in its growth than could usually be expected in a child.
+Some children with Sanfilippo syndrome have characteristic appearance markers that may suggest the disease, such as a larger head.
+Others might have more adult-looking facial features, fuller lips, or heavy eyebrows that could be thick and meet in the middle.
+Their hair might also be courser or more profuse in its growth than could usually be expected in a child.

 Children with Sanfilippo syndrome usually experience a decline in their ability to learn between the ages of two and six years.
-They might experience an average rate of growth for their first few years of life, but their final height is commonly below average.
-Developmental delays experienced by children with Sanfilippo syndrome are usually followed by a deterioration in their mental status.
+They might experience an average growth rate for their first few years of life, but their final height is commonly below average.
+A deterioration usually follows developmental delays experienced by children with Sanfilippo syndrome in their mental status.